kenobech/DigitalSalesAnalysis/README.md

 ## Summary

 This project demonstrates how relational databases can transform messy sales data into clear, powerful insights.
-Through careful schema design, normalization, and analytical reporting, businesses gain the tools to make smarter decisions.
+Through careful schema design, normalization, analytical reporting and, visualization, businesses gain the tools to make smarter decisions.
 The analysis not only identifies revenue drivers and customer trends but also offers strategies for increased engagement, optimized campaigns, and scalable growth.